gman999/doc/openbsd/soekris-4801-openbsd.md

 	Start sshd(8) by default [yes]? yes

-For the functions listed previously, X Windows and xdm(1) are unnecessary.
+Since we are looking for a small, tight system, X Windows and xdm(1) are unnecessary.

 	Do you want the X Window System to be started by xdm(1)? [no] no